French News Paper (Echo républicain) Coverage

 Association For Development of Nepal (ADN)

-In October 2010, 17 of us made a trek to the Annapurna Sanctuary.
+This is how the Association For Development of Nepal (ADN) formed; In October 2010, 17 of us made a trek to the Annapurna Base Camp in Nepal organized by Evasion Trekking Nepal.
 This trek was an eye opening experience for all of us that how people can be happy even with minimum facilities.
 We met very generous and happy people, who were ready to help us in every step.

 Mr. Jean VENARA and Mr André BRETON